Rock Goddess: History

+In 1986, Rock Goddess provided backing vocals on Joint Forces (1986), the sixth studio album of the band Samson.
+Jody Turner also shared lead vocals with Samson singer Nicky Moore on the track Trump.

 In 1987, their third studio album was released exclusively in France, with the title Young and Free, however, due to insurmountable problems Rock Goddess disbanded shortly thereafter.
 In 1988, the Turner sisters reappeared as the Jody Turner Band with two male musicians, but they did not go beyond the local club circuit.
 Jody Turner fronted a new line-up of Rock Goddess in 1994.
 After a name change to Braindance, the band disbanded again in 1995.
 They played their last gig at the pub Thomas O'Becket.

 The band reformed in 2009 to play the Hard Rock Hell music festival in Prestatyn, Wales, but split before they had a chance to perform.

-In March 2013 it was announced that the original line-up of Jody Turner, Julie Turner, and Tracey Lamb had reformed and would start recording a new album.
+In March 2013, it was announced that the original line-up of Jody Turner, Julie Turner, and Tracey Lamb had reformed and would start recording a new album.
 The three of them began the process of recording a new album tentatively titled Unfinished Business.

-The album failed to appear, but in 2017 a 3-track EP was announced.
+The album failed to appear, but in 2017 a three-track EP was announced.
 It's More Than Rock and Roll was released on 19 May 2017, and a video for the title track was released via Vintage TV on 21 April that year.

-On 10 July 2018 it was announced that bassist Tracey Lamb had left the band.
+On 10 July 2018, it was announced that bassist Tracey Lamb had left the band.
 She later rejoined Girlschool in 2019 as a temporary touring member initially and then as the successor for long-time bassist Enid Williams.
 Jenny Lane was announced as the new bassist on 9 October 2018.
 The band were then set to release their comeback record This Time in October 2018, but it was delayed until 1 March 2019 where it gained a top 10 placing the UK rock/metal chart and a top 40 placing in the national indie chart.

+The band announced in August 2022 that they had broken up.